iliathesmirnov/javascripts/README.md

 Various Javascript scripts used on my webpage

 <h2>plotter.js</h2>
-Javascript script that, given a text file in format
+A Javascript script that, given a text file in format

 "x0 y0,x1 y1,x2 y2,...,xn yn,;!"